j-quinn01/LSE-DS105-Movie-Directors/docs/index.md

-## <span style = "color:red"> In conclusion, data from user ratings suggest no preference for genres.
-However, data from represenation of top movies seems to indicate a potential preference for Documentary genres.
+### <span style = "color:red"> In conclusion, data from user ratings suggest no preference for genres across genres.
+However, data from represenation of top movies seems to indicate a potential preference for Documentary genres within RT.
 However, as we would soon find out in section 2, this isn't the case! </span>

+---

 ## <span style = "color:yellow">**Section II**: Examining difference in composite scores, to see if there are any discrepances or patterns in absolute user score, number of voters, absolute revenue and date of release - to see if users prefer a certain genre within each source and between each source</span>